 It’s not every day you have permission to hold your wife underwater.
 But these weren’t normal times.
-We were snorkeling near the industrial city of Whyalla; the water was 13 degrees and we were photographing Whyalla’s cuttlefish.
-Yes –Australia’s giant cuttlefish.
+We were snorkeling in the Upper Spencer Gulf near Whyalla; the water was 13 degrees and we were photographing cuttlefish.
+Yes –Australian giant cuttlefish.

-Whyalla is unique in the world for its wintertime aggregation of Australian giant cuttlefish.
+Whyalla, in South Australia, is unique in the world for its wintertime aggregation of Australian giant cuttlefish.
 They arrive in their tens of thousands to breed.
-The rocky ledges between Stony and Black Point provide the perfect habitat for them to do their thing.
+The rocky ledges between Point Lowly and Black Point in the Upper Spencer Gulf Marine Park provide the perfect habitat for them to do their thing.

-Fortunately for snorkellers and divers, they congregate only metres from shore making it easy for swimmers of all abilities to see these fascinating creatures.
+Fortunately for snorkelers and divers, this cuttlefish congregation takes place only metres from shore making it easy for swimmers of all abilities to see these fascinating creatures.

 Whether you are snorkelling or diving, the one thing you need to prepare for is the cold.
-We’re talking winter in southern Australia.
-The water temperature is between 12 and 15 degrees so be ready to cover yourself in as much neoprene as possible.
+In the winter months, South Australian waters are between 12 and 15 degrees so be ready to cover yourself in as much neoprene as possible.

-We hired our gear from the brilliant team at Divers Delight before we left Adelaide, opting for 5mm wetsuits, gloves and boots.
-We opted not to get a hood but in hindsight we wished we had.
+We hired our gear from the brilliant team at Divers Delight before we left Adelaide.
+Snorkeling and scuba gear is also available locally from Whyalla Diving Services.
+We went for 5mm wetsuits, gloves and boots.
+We decided not to get a hood but in hindsight wished we had.
 When the water hits your head for the first time, I wouldn’t say it was painful, but you sure knew you were alive!